bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 78°
+- 80°
-- Mostly Cloudy
+- Thunderstorms
-- 87% humidity
+- 96% humidity
-- 5 mph wind
+- 8 mph wind
-- 82% cloud cover
+- 57% cloud cover
 - 41 AQI 🟩
 - 0.13 inches of rain in the past 24 hours